necolas/jekyll-boilerplate/README.md

 ### index.html

 This is used to render the site's index.
-It is essntially a post loop wrapped in your base layout.
+It is essentially a post loop wrapped in your base layout.